 Emeli refuses and says “No”.
 Immediately, the men in the room show signs of impatience and become more forceful.
 One of the men steps up to her, tells her “Please, you must reconsider” and makes her sit down.

 We then see other gestures indicating that Emeli’s physical integrity is being violated.
-While these actions are somewhat subtle in the video, they are a symbolic way of referring to the physical and psychological violence stars can be subjected if they do not fully comply to the elite’s will.
+While these actions are somewhat subtle in the video, they are a symbolic way of referring to the physical and psychological violence stars can be subjected if they do not fully comply with the elite’s will.

 Emeli is treated with the typical speech that is given to artists to convince them to sign a contract.
 She is told to take advantage of this rare opportunity to be rich and famous.
 We quickly get a sense that, if she refuses to sign with these people (the elite), she will never “make it” because they are basically the only path to celebrity, that there is apparently no way of making it big in the music industry but signing with this monolithic entity that is controlled by a closed group of individuals.